idearespa/reftree/README.md

 # requirements.
 here you can find istruction to make reftree UNI working!
 # Installation.
-make a git clone of repository restore the reftree backup 'REF3_reftree_20190128_175018.bak' ;
+make a git clone of repository and restore the reftree backup 'REF3_reftree_20190128_175018.bak' ;
 copy in windows system the dll CustomProcedures.dll run script 'Setup_Assembly.sql' to add function to database;